 Goal: Build the ability of organizations and collaborative partners to engage in comprehensive strategies that improve health (particularly in non-traditional health settings like schools, workplaces, agencies and in collaborations).

-- Promote integration of behavioral health and primary care
+- Promote the integration of behavioral health and primary care

 - Educate people in non-medical professions to integrate a health lens in their work, such as teachers’ abilities to address mental health issues with students